 For cradle Catholics, the eucharist is introduced early, often before abstract reasoning develops.
 It becomes part of the spiritual landscape, reinforced by ritual, repetition, and community.
 Questioning it feels not just unnecessary, but disloyal.

 This is a textbook case of cognitive entrenchment.
 When beliefs are tied to identity, community, and emotional stability, they become resistant to change, even in the face of contradiction.
-The eucharist is not just a doctrine, but a psychological anchor.
+The eucharist is not just a dogma to be received, but a psychological anchor.

-And yet, this raises a troubling possibility: that belief in the eucharist persists not because it is true, but because it is comforting.
+And yet, this raises a troubling probability: that belief in transubstantiation persists not because it is true, but because it is comforting.

 Saturday, November 8, 2025